Side Effects of Valium (Diazepam)

 Is Valium Dangerous?

-• More frequently than it is designed to be taken.
+• More frequently than prescribed.

 • At higher doses than recommended.